jujunantes/JulienMarcel_12_28022022/README.md

 - http://localhost:3000/user/${userId}/performance - retrieves a user's performance (energy, endurance, etc.).

 ## 3. Installing SportSee
-SportSee's installation is traightforward :
+SportSee's installation is straightforward :
 - download the sources from [its github repository](https://github.com/jujunantes/JulienMarcel_12_28022022).
 - then, in a console, enter the following commands :
 ```sh